scriptorron/indi_pylibcamera/README.md

 Finally, after installation, you need to have a working INDI server: `indiserver -v indi_simulator_telescope`

 ## Installation
 Currently, the `indi_pylibcamera` driver does not has a setup or installation tool.
-Just copy the `indidevice.py` and `indi_pylibcamera.py` in a folder.
+Just copy the files in a folder.

 ## Running
-You can start the INDI server with `indiserver -v ./indi_pylibcamer.py`.
+You can start the INDI server with `indiserver -v ./indi_pylibcamer.py` after changing to the folder where you stored `indi_pylibcamera.py`.
 When the server is running you can connect to the server from an other computer with an INDI client (for instance KStars/EKOS).

 ## Global Configuration
 The driver uses configuration files to set global parameter.
 If environment variable `INDI_PYLIBCAMERA_CONFIG_PATH`